kaiomagalhaes/kaiomagalhaes.github.io/aboutme.md

 I've started as a software developer after two years doing Biological Sciences.
-I was born to be a crazy scientist ( I discovered it when I was 6 ), but I'm just too stuborn to just accept how things are, so I decided to be a Software Engineer instead and here I am.
+I was born to be a crazy scientist ( I discovered it when I was 6 ), but I'm too stuborn to accept how things are, so I decided to be a Software Engineer and that was when I my disruption work started.

 I got a bachelor in Software Engineering in the [Universidade Federal de Goiás](https://www.ufg.br/) in 2016.